dustinpfister/blog_posts/_posts/js-copying-vs-referencing-objects-in-javascript.md

 ```

-Other times I have an object with objects in it, and as such I will want to deep clone that object.
+Although this might work okay for this kind of example, other times I have an object with nested objects in it.
+There is also the question of the object prototype chain, circular references, references to native objects like window and, and laying when it comes to merging down a collection of objects.
+So now that we understand the very basic idea of copying and referencing with objects in javaScript lets move on to some more advanced related topics here.

 ## Copying objects, and the for in method of doing it.